jonad/quora_data_analysis/README.md

-## Project: Exploratory Data Analysis(EDA) and feature engineering on quora dataset.
+## Project: Exploratory Data Analysis (EDA) and feature engineering on quora dataset.
 ## Project Overview
-In this project, we will do some exploratory data analysis and features engineering on [quora dataset](https://www.kaggle.com/c/quora-question-pairs/data)
+In this project, we will do some exploratory data analysis and feature engineering on [quora dataset](https://www.kaggle.com/c/quora-question-pairs/data)

 ## Software and Libraries
 This project requires **Python 3.6** and the following Python libraries installed: